 The Board bears overall responsibility for organising risk management.
 It is organised into three lines of defence in order to split up the work and achieve satisfactory independence between decision-makers and supervisory and reporting functions.
 This is a recognised model, which is illustrated below:

 The model also includes the external auditor and the Norwegian Gaming and Foundation Authority in order to demonstrate the completeness of the structures that have been established to ensure independence between decision-makers and supervisory and reporting functions, and so that the fourth line of defence is also visible.
 The external auditor confirms to the owner, the Board, and the senior management team whether or not the company’s risk management within financial reporting is adequate.
 The Norwegian Gaming and Foundation Authority confirms whether or not the risk management within gaming activities is adequate, cf. section 1 above.
+The Board must hold at least one meeting a year with the external and internal auditor that the senior management team does not attend.

 The objectives of risk management and control are to ensure the quality of internal and external reporting, to ensure operations are goal-oriented, efficient, and customer-oriented, and to ensure continuous improvements in quality.
 In line with a risk-based approach, the company’s most important risk areas have been identified and the internal control is managed via the establishment of a policy and associated guidelines and routines, cf. the discussion of the quality system in section 2 as well.
 Compliance and goal achievement are systematically monitored through non-conformance reporting, self-evaluations, quality audits, and internal and external audits.
 The results of this monitoring are reported to the Board and form the basis for the Board’s review of the company’s key risk areas and internal control.
-Internal control requirements have been incorporated into this system to ensure the reliability of the accounts and financial reporting, as well as to address the company’s social responsibility.
+Internal control requirements have been incorporated into this system to ensure the reliability of the accounts and financial reporting, as well as to address sectoral policy objectives and social responsibility.
 The company has established a crisis management system and regularly conducts exercises.

 Risk management is important for the company’s goal achievement and forms an integral part of its business activities.
 An updated risk picture is included as part of its monthly reporting to ensure that the Board and senior management team focus on important future issues, including responsible gaming.
-Risk mitigation measures must be specified and deadlines set for their implementation.
+Risk mitigation measures must be specified, and deadlines set for their implementation.

 The company is constantly striving to ensure a good control environment is in place that will ensure that it operates in compliance with relevant laws, that it is based on healthy attitudes, that it has good internal routines and procedures, and that it is transparent.
 A set of values and management principles have been developed that are intended to build on the company’s social mission.